The Tonight Show: Jack Paar (1957–1962)

 In July 1957, NBC returned the program to a talk/variety show format once again, with Jack Paar (who left his role as morning show host on CBS to join NBC) becoming the new solo host of the show.
 Under Paar, most of the NBC affiliates that had dropped the show during the ill-fated run of Tonight!
 America After Dark began airing the show once again.
 Paar's era began the practice of branding the series after the host, and as such the program, though officially still called Tonight, was also marketed as The Jack Paar Show.
 A combo band conducted by Paar's Army buddy pianist Jose Melis filled commercial breaks and backed musical entertainers.
 Paar also introduced the idea of having guest hosts; one of these early hosts was Johnny Carson.
 It was also one of the first regularly scheduled network shows to be telecast in color beginning sporadically in September 1957, with regular color broadcasts beginning in September 1960.

 On February 11, 1960, Jack Paar unexpectedly walked off the show in the midst of the program – an absence that lasted almost a month – after NBC censors edited out a segment taped the night before about a joke involving a "WC" ("water closet", a polite term for a flush toilet) being confused for a "wayside chapel".
 As he left his desk, he said, "I am leaving The Tonight Show.
 There must be a better way of making a living than this".
-Paar's abrupt departure left his startled announcer to finish the late-night broadcast himself.
+Paar's abrupt departure left his startled announcer, Hugh Downs, to finish the late-night broadcast himself.